ronanlevesque/algolia-test/README.md

 Here are a few things I would have liked to do/add wih a bit more time:

 - Add filters on mobile.
-They would have been hidden by default and toggled when click on a button.
+They would have been hidden by default and toggled when clicking on a button.
 - Test the rendering on more devices with tools such as [Browserstack](https://www.browserstack.com/start).